Ben Duckett: 2024

 In May 2024, he was named in England’s squad for the 2024 ICC Men's T20 World Cup tournament.
 Selected for the home Test series against the West Indies, Duckett made 71 off 59 deliveries, including a 32-ball 50 and 14 boundaries, in first innings of the second Test at Trent Bridge.
 He then hit 76 from 92 balls in the second innings.

 2025

-In February 2025, Ben Duckett made history with a brilliant innings in the ICC Champions Trophy.
+In February 2025, Ben Duckett made history with a brilliant innings in the ICC Champions Trophy, albeit in a match England would go on to lose.
 Ben Duckett scored 165 runs off 143 balls against Australia, hitting 17 fours and three sixes.
 This was the highest individual score ever in the tournament’s history until Ibrahim Zadran broke Duckett's record in the 8th match between Afghanistan and England in ICC Champions Trophy.
 Duckett also recorded the fifth-highest ODI score for England and the fourth-highest in Pakistan.

-In June 2025, Duckett was named in the squad for England in the five match test series against India at home.
-In the first test he scored 62 and 149.
+In June 2025, Duckett was named in the squad for England in the five match home test series against India.
+In the first test, he received the man of the match award, scoring 62 in the first innings and 149 in the second, anchoring an England chase of 371.
+He was later selected for the 2025-26 Ashes series but struggled, failing to reach 50 once in 10 innings.